Our Verdict

 Should You Buy the Cotopaxi Fuego?

 The Cotopaxi Fuego is a comfortable, cozy down jacket that's great for sitting around and appreciating the outdoors in warmth.
-Its boxy shape and shorter torso give it a retro fit that's easy to layer over thick garments as the temperatures drop.
+Its boxy shape gives it a retro fit that's easy to layer over thick garments as the temperatures drop.
 If you're after a technical, performance jacket to take on your next expedition, this simplistic jacket is likely to disappoint.
 But if you want a cozy and stylish coat to rock around town or on chilly evenings around the campfire, the Fuego is a solid, budget-friendly pick.

 What Other Down Jackets Should You Consider?